Feldman Assaf Updates Holdings in Riskified (RSKD)

-Fintel reports that Feldman Assaf has filed a 13G form with the SEC disclosing ownership of 13.68MM shares of Riskified Ltd. (RSKD).
+Fintel reports that Feldman Assaf has filed a 13G/A form with the SEC disclosing ownership of 13.68MM shares of Riskified Ltd. (RSKD).
 This represents 12.3% of the company.

-In their previous filing dated February 10, 2022 they reported 13.47MM shares and 15.80% of the company, an increase in shares of 1.54% and a decrease in total ownership of 3.50% (calculated as current - previous percent ownership).
+In the last filing dated February 10, 2023 they reported owning 12.30% of the company, indicating no change in their holdings.

 The projected annual revenue for Riskified is $313MM, an increase of 24.17%.
 The projected annual EPS is -$0.28.